jgddesigns/stateshaper/README.md

       9: show_ad("adhost.ad_list.ad_link_009")
    }

-   #The event ratings determine what ads will be put in the MSE vocab.
+   #The event ratings determine what ads will be put in Stateshaper vocab.
 This can be modified over time based on input such as user behavior.
 The ratings can stand for anything such as:
    #
    #  drinks = {"beer" 67, "wine": 85, "tea": 86...etc}
    #